mukeshpatil1/VTBusinessesChallange/README.md

 ## How to run
 - Clone this repository.
-- Go to [Yelp Fusion API](https://github.com/mukeshpatil1/VTBusinessesChallange.git) home, and make your own API key.
+- Go to (https://github.com/mukeshpatil1/VTBusinessesChallange.git) home, and make your own API key.
 - Copy the API key and replace `// + "YOUR API KEY HERE"` part with it on line 14 in `YelpAPIService.swift`.

-- Run & VTBusinessesChallange
+- Run & Play

 ## What you can see in the code

-- Yelp Fusion API: Business search, Autocomplete
+- Yelp Fusion API: Business search

 - MVVM pattern